chesterbr/2048-2600/README.md

 ### Two-Player Game

-Press GAME SELECT to switch between single and two-player game.

 Both players use same board in turns.
 The current player is the one with the bright score, and keeps playing (and scoring) as long as they keep merging.
 If a shift happens and no tile is merged, it's the other player's turn.

 The game ends when there is no possible movement, and the player with the highest score wins.
+Either fire button restarts the two-player game.

 ### PAL